evisdrenova/kita/readme.md

 - real time mode to handle new files
 - customizable hot key
 - everything has to be very very fast
+- split out embeddings from file and make it it's own table with foreign key to files.id
+  - that way we can use ids for key={id} in Home.tsx

 # Built-in embedding pipeline